 Manchester University works to educate the campus community on sound safety practices.
 Safety and security-related topics are a part of the programs planned for students and employees throughout the year.
 University Safety sponsors annual crime prevention programs to student groups, including self-defense programs presented by University Safety staff and other personnel upon request.
-Programs and training modules via SafeColleges learning platform are a part of new student orientation as well as new employee orientation.
+Programs and training modules via Safe Colleges learning platform are a part of new student orientation as well as new employee orientation.
 They are also available upon request for all campus groups.
-A campaign was also initiated to encourage the campus community to sign up to receive emergency test messages via InformaCast.